Gap Insurance Explained: What It Is, Cost & Do You Really Need It?

 Cancel your gap insurance when any of these situations occur:

 Your loan balance drops below your vehicle's value: This is the most important indicator.
-Once you owe less than your car's actual cash value, the "gap" no longer exists.
-Check your loan payoff amount against your vehicle's current market value using resources like Kelley Blue Book or your insurance company's valuation tools.
+Once you owe less than your car's actual cash value, the gap no longer exists.
+Check your loan payoff amount against your vehicle's current market value using Kelley Blue Book or your insurance company's valuation tools.
+This typically occurs around the two-year mark for vehicles with standard financing.

 You sell or trade your vehicle: Gap insurance only applies to the specific vehicle on the policy, so coverage becomes irrelevant once you no longer own that car.

-You pay off your loan entirely: With no outstanding loan balance, gap insurance serves no purpose since there's nothing to gap.
+You pay off your loan entirely: With no outstanding loan balance, gap insurance serves no purpose.

 You refinance for a shorter term or lower balance: If refinancing results in owing significantly less than your vehicle's value, gap coverage may no longer justify the cost.